kvz/deprecated/addon-doc.md

 until it receives another request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

+For troubleshooting instructions more specific to your particular platform, please see our polyglot documentation provided above.
+The documentation for each supported platform ends with a troubleshooting subsection titled in the form *Troubleshooting with <platform>*.

 ## Migrating between plans